 J-1 students are restricted from taking any online courses as part of their normative full-time courseload.
-Students who wish to take an online course over and above their full time requirement must receive approval from the Office of Global Servies (OGS).
+Students who wish to take an online course over and above their full-time requirement must receive approval from the Office of Global Servies (OGS).

 Authority cite: 8 C.F.R. § 214.2(f)(6)(i)(G)

 An F-1 student is limited to only one online or distance education course that can be counted towards a full-time courseload.
 Once having met the full-time requirement, a student may add as many distance education or online courses as he or she wishes.